Clinical Training

 AM C/L C/L C/L Academic Half Day C/L

-PM Psychosocial Treatment Clinic C/L C/L Family Studies C/L
+PM Psychosocial Treatment Clinic C/L C/L Family Studies Clinic C/L

 Duke University Medical Center (Emergency Psychiatry)

-Fellows gain experience in pediatric emergency psychiatry at Duke University Medical Center.
-Fellows round in the emergency department (ED) with Child and Adolescent Psychiatry faculty and collaborate with nursing and case management on patient evaluations, treatment and dispositions.
+Fellows gain experience in pediatric emergency and acute care psychiatry at Duke University Medical Center.
+Fellows work on the 5100 Behavioral Health Extension Unit with Child and Adolescent Psychiatry faculty and collaborate with nursing and case management on patient evaluations, treatment and dispositions.
 Fellows are involved of the care of patients experiencing mental or behavioral health crises, and enhance their skills in crisis management, safety planning and psychopharmacology.
+Fellows work with psychologists and residents to provide care for patients on this unit.

 A typical schedule is included below.